EveryOneIsGross/defaultmodeAGENT/readme.md

 **Technical Overview**

-*   **Persistence:** Memories are persisted using an indexed file structure, ensuring data is preserved between sessions.
-JSONL logs and an SQLite database are included for auditing and analysis.
+*   **Persistence:** Memories are persisted using a bespoke inverted-index, ensuring data is preserved between sessions and can be all held in memory for fast inference.
+*   **Analysis:** JSONL logs and an SQLite database are included for auditing and analysis.
 *   **Configuration:** Managed via YAML files for prompt definitions and environment variables for sensitive credentials and API keys.
-*   **Code:** Written in Python, with an emphasis on clarity, modularity, and maintainability.
+*   **Code:** Python, with an emphasis on tool modularity.
+Abstractions will transfer to other social platforms eventually.
 *   **Dependencies:** Detailed in `requirements.txt`, including libraries for Discord interaction, LLM APIs, and data handling.

 ---